cabforum/servercert/docs/EVG.md

 __Certificate Field__: `subject:serialNumber` (OID: 2.5.4.5)
 __Required/Optional__: __Required__
-__Contents__: For Private Organizations, this field MUST contain the Registration Number (or similar value) assigned to the Subject by the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration, as appropriate.
-If the Jurisdiction of Incorporation or Registration does not provide a Registration Number, then the date of Incorporation or Registration SHALL be entered into this field in any one of the common date formats.
+__Contents__: For Private Organizations, the CA SHALL include the Registration Number that it obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.A).
+If the Registration Number is a date of Incorporation or Registration, then the CA SHALL include that date in any one of the common date formats.

-For Government Entities, this field MUST contain a value that conforms to one of the following options:

-1. A Registration Number (or similar value) assigned to the Subject by the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration, as appropriate; or
-2. If a Registration Number (or similar value) assigned to the Subject is not available: the readily verifiable date of creation of the Government Entity; or
-3. If both a Registration Number (or similar value) and the readily verifiable date of creation are not available: appropriate language to indicate that the Subject is a Government Entity.
+For Government Entities, the CA SHALL include the Registration Number that it obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.B).
+If the Registration Number is a date of incorporation, registration, or formation, then the CA SHALL include that date in any one of the common date formats.
+If no verifiable Registration Number could be obtained for the Applicant, then the CA SHALL include appropriate language to indicate that the Subject is a Government Entity.

-For Business Entities, the Registration Number that was received by the Business Entity upon government registration SHALL be entered in this field.
-For those Business Entities that register with an Incorporating Agency or Registration Agency in a jurisdiction that does not issue numbers pursuant to government registration, the date of the registration SHALL be entered into this field in any one of the common date formats.
+For Business Entities, the CA SHALL include the Registration Number that it obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.C).
+If the Registration Number is a date of Registration, then the CA SHALL include that date in any one of the common date formats.

+For Non‐Commercial Entity Subjects (International Organizations), the CA SHALL include the Registration Number as obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.D), using any one of the common date formats.

 If the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.2.1.3](#32213-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating agency.